top of page

 The many sources of knowledge have drastically increased, to the point where they can, in theory, overpower the functionality philosophy has left in this age.
 An age where sources are more valued than logical insight.

 Hence, I think Socrates' quote, although insulting to some, is no longer relevant.
-Philosophy might have been the father of all sciences, but nowadays it is more difficult to call it a science any longer.
+Philosophy might have been the mother of all sciences, but nowadays it is more difficult to call it a science any longer.
 It is also difficult to say that the unexamined life is not worth living when there are other priorities at play, such as doing our jobs and putting food on the table.
 Is philosophical contemplation important as much as these essential functionalities?

 It is interesting because philosophy is now more of a part of the humanities than an actual science.
 There is no experimentation like in contemporary science, but instead it relies far more on logical cohesiveness and the attempt to commit as few fallacies as possible.
 There may be thought experiments but they are always in the field of theory, like most philosophy is.
 And those who don't bother learning fallacies, might struggle to understand the logic behind philosophical texts.